-A study of the fundamentals of developmentally appropriate curriculum design and implementation in early care and education programs for children.
+A study of the fundamentals of developmentally appropriate curriculum design and implementation in early care and education programs for children birth through age eight.
 Semester Hours 3 (3 lec/1 lab)

 CDEC 1319 Child Guidance

 An exploration of guidance strategies for promoting prosocial behaviors with individual and groups of children.
 Emphasis is on positive guidance principles and techniques, family involvement, and cultural influences.
 Practical application through direct participation with children.
 Semester Hours 3 (3 lec/1 lab)